forrestdavis/BNCAudioSearch/README.md

 ![handyman](figures/handyman.png)

+## 5. Get measurements

+Suppose you have downloaded some wav files and aligned TextGrids (as in 3 and 4).
+You can get some measurements using Praat.
+Namely:

+1. Open Praat
+2. Click Praat in the upper left of the Praat Objects window
+3. Click Open Praat script...
+4. open getMeasures.praat
+5. Click Run
+6. This will save duration, F0, F1, F2, and intensity measures

+Note, you will want to tweak the parameters if you are doing careful analysis.
+This script is provided for some exploratory work, so take caution with the results.

 ## Notes
 - There are some outstanding alignment issues and some issues with loading a small subset of the textgrids (see alignment_issues.txt and errorful_textgrids.txt for